 When Kenny says that Sara should be sent to the Box, Boyd first tries to state his point about why the woman should be kept safe.
 He tells Kenny about how Sara is more connected to the place than other people, as she hears voices inside her head, and therefore they can make use of her powers to plan an escape.
 But when Kenny still wants her punished, Boyd has a sort of anxiety attack, shouting out that he does not want anybody else to be sent to the Box, and then falls to the ground outside the church.
 The things crawling under the skin on his right hand are also back.
 People come rushing in and take the man to the clinic, where Kristi checks him up.
 Boyd shows her a few spider bites that he had gotten during his time in the forest but then refuses to speak about the big and deep scar on his right arm, which the old and frail Martin had given him during the strange encounter in the dungeon-like place.
 Realizing that she will have no idea what has happened unless Boyd himself tells her, Kristi just suggests that Boyd keep the wound clean even though there is no infection in it yet.

 Later that day, when Sheriff Boyd returns to his office, he hallucinates the dead Father Khatri being seated there as if the man were alive and very real.
 Boyd now talks about the confusing change in his body that he witnessed after Martin scratched him.
-Earlier, Boyd had started to notice an onset of Alzheimer’s in himself, as his hands would sometimes shake very nervously.
-This was not too unexpected for the man either, as his father also suffered from Alzheimer’s.
+Earlier, Boyd had started to notice an onset of Parkinson’s in himself, as his hands would sometimes shake very nervously.
+This was not too unexpected for the man either, as his father also suffered from Parkinson’s.
 However, after his interaction with Martin and ever since those unexplainable things or creatures started crawling under his skin, Boyd’s tremors and shakes were completely gone.
 The apparition of Father Khatri now tells Boyd not to tell Kenny about how Sara had caused the death of his father, as it was Sara who had kept the door to the medical clinic open.
 This matter had been causing guilt inside Boyd’s mind, and Father Khatri here happens to be just a projection of his conscience.
 Boyd ultimately does not tell Kenny anything about it directly.